oboroc/oboroc.github.io/_posts/2016-05-13-i-bought-old-junk-pc.md

 On an impulse, I spoke to driver and offered 10$ for the PC that looked least damaged.
 It was in a baby-AT case, predecessor of modern ATX cases.
 I took it home and tried to start it, things didn't go well.
-On power-on it would start spinning CPU fan and turn up all the lights (power, ide, suspend), but it would not react to keyboard, output anything to monitor or even produce any beep codes if I pulled memory.
+On power-on it would spin CPU fan and turn up all the lights (power, ide, suspend), but it would not react to keyboard, output anything to monitor or even produce any beep codes if I pulled memory.
 After a few minutes of trying to make it run it started exuding strong mold stink.
 After reading internet for a while, I took it apart as much as possible, and left all pieces out on the balcony under direct and very bright summer sun.
 After 6 hours of baking, I hooked up motherboard to a known good power supply and hurrah, it booted to post screen.